Fad diet: Society and culture

 According to the American Heart Association, a liquid very-low-calorie diet caused at least 60 deaths in 1977.

-In Sweden, in 2005, the Atkins diet was at the crux of a controversy, when dietician Annika Dahlqvist started recommending it to her diabetic patients, which prompted an investigation by the Swedish National Institute of Public Health (Folkhälsoinstitutet).
+In Sweden, in 2005, the Atkins diet was at the crux of a controversy, when dietitian Annika Dahlqvist started recommending it to her diabetic patients, which prompted an investigation by the Swedish National Institute of Public Health (Folkhälsoinstitutet).

 List of fad diets

-Fad diets are a subset of all named or defined diets, typically identified by being associated by a founding person or organization, making health claims, most often of rapid weight loss.
+Fad diets are a subset of all named or defined diets, typically identified as associated by a founding person or organization, making claims of rapid weight loss.